-Langella gave her dramatic testimony, as I recounted in chapter 3.
-A
+Roberta Langella gave her dramatic testimony, as I recounted in

-homeless man was standing in the back of the church, listening intently.
+chapter 3.
+A homeless man was standing in the back of the church,

-exhausted, as others continued to pray with those who had responded to
+platform, exhausted, as others continued to pray with those who

-more striking was his odor--the mixture of alcohol, sweat, urine, and
+But more striking was his odor--the mixture of alcohol, sweat,

-garbage took my breath away.
-I have been around many street people, but
+urine, and garbage took my breath away.
+I have been around many

-this was the strongest stench I have ever encountered.
-I instinctively
+street people, but this was the strongest stench I have ever encountered.

 I asked his name.